AlivadTheImpala/school_vault/mitosis.md

-This is what all cells go through to sustain their population.
+This is what all cells go through to divide and create more cells..
 This happens after the [[Interphase]] which is the phase of preperation, DNA replication and enzyme production to allow for division